Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 `Exec=bash -c 'cd /home/pi/LED_matrix && sudo /usr/bin/python /home/pi/LED_matrix/temp_display.py'`

+Don't forget to include the single quote at the very end of the line!

 Press CTRL-X to exit and save your changes.

 To test your autostart file, reboot the Pi – you can use the pushbutton if enabled above – and confirm that the display automatically starts.
 It may take up to a minute before you see anything in the display.